of silicification stages deduced from plant sections in chert

 clusters so large that they are not kept afloat by thermal motion but

-settle down into a heavy emulsion with a level interface sooner than
+settle down into a heavy suspension with a level interface sooner than

 colliding with a wall and getting stuck there.
 This may happen with or